 6 Primal Mistakes While Hiring a Developer

-Hiring a developer for on-premises or a distributed team is a very complex, long, and tricky process.
+Hiring a developer for an on-premises or a distributed team is a very complex, long, and tricky process.
 During the course of the hiring process, many managers make mistakes.
-This result in a reduction in team efficiency and team productivity of the company.
+This results in a reduction in team efficiency and team productivity of the company.

 Creating a generic job description leads to many confusions during the hiring process.
 Many candidates can apply for the generic job description, which will result in a wrong selection of shortlisted candidates.
 Creating a specific job description requires both technical and management skills.
 The creator of the job description should have both expertise to create the right job description.